 There's the inside of the Gate, ("It's awful!") and the inside of Gluttony's stomach, which is a failed Gate somewhere "between reality and the real Gate".

-Tsukuyomi and the Living Corpse Reincarnation realm, also some genjutsu are capable of projecting this type of location from Naruto.
+Tsukuyomi and the Living Corpse Reincarnation realm; some genjutsu from Naruto are also capable of projecting this type of location.

 Tokimi's realm in Tenchi Muyo!.
 It's a floating temple-like thing in the middle of nowhere in the universe. outside it's got a twisted planet thing with a Space Whale.
 Her presence fills the room, but she is not there.
 And that's only in the third dimension.
 Each dimension up is so much more complex that a being from a lower dimension cannot comprehend, and there is a lot of them.

 The whole point of the Nausicań of the Valley of the Wind movie is that the Sea of Decay / Toxic Jungle is not this, unlike most characters think, and that it actually functions as a natural "cleanup" facility that filters all toxins from the world and creates a pure, healthy environment underneath that even supports regular vegetation.